cernbox/smashbox/testplan/testplan.md

 Notes:

+Integrity verification must be done for all test cases:
+  * Upload
+  * Anonymous upload
-Integrity verification must be done for all *Upload* and *Anonymous uploads* tests as well as the tests marked with (*): **verify integrity of the uploaded files by downloading them again and comparing the md5 checksum**
+  * all tests marked with (*)

+**verify integrity of files by downloading them and comparing the md5 checksum**

 | Test#         | Short/Long    |  Action               |  Test            |  Expected Result               | Comment | Test result |